-R. Brian Ferguson, a sociologist and professor of Anthropology and Global Urban Studies/Urban Systems at Rutgers University and a director of the International Institute for Peace, wrote in an 2018 article recently republished in Scientific American that we shouldn’t take it for granted that we can do nothing to avert war since it is not part of our very nature.
+R. Brian Ferguson, a sociologist and professor of Anthropology and Global Urban Studies/Urban Systems at Rutgers University and a director of the International Institute for Peace, wrote about the subject in a 2018 article.
+It was recently republished in Scientific American.
+According to Ferguson, we shouldn’t take it for granted that we can do nothing to avert war since it is not part of our very nature.

 War and human nature debate involves collective violence

-He states that when exploring the concept of whether or not people are predisposed toward collective violence, “the word collective is key,” in that people have long fought and killed for personal reasons, “but homicide is not war.”
+Ferguson states that when exploring the concept of whether or not people are predisposed toward collective violence, “the word collective is key” in that people have long fought and killed for personal reasons, “but homicide is not war.”

-Wars entail the creation of groups that are organized to kill members of other groups.
+Wars entail the creation of groups organized to kill members of other groups.

-However — as always — two sides have formed in regard to the study on humans and their proclivity toward war.
-Some believe that war is “an evolved propensity to eliminate any potential competitors,” Ferguson explains, with humans and even our common ancestors the chimpanzees making war on other groups.
+However, as always, two sides have formed in regard to the study on humans and their proclivity toward war.
+Some believe that war is “an evolved propensity to eliminate any potential competitors,” Ferguson explains, with humans and even our common ancestors, the chimpanzees, initiating war on other groups.

-But others believe that true war has only emerged over the most recent millennia, when improving material conditions provided the motivation and organizational opportunities for actually waging wars.
-The late anthropologist Keith Otterbein of course called these two opposing groups hawks and doves.
+Others believe that true war has only emerged over the most recent millennia, when improving material conditions provided the motivation and organizational opportunities for actually waging wars.
+The late anthropologist Keith Otterbein called these two opposing groups hawks and doves.

 If war is indeed an inborn trait of humanity, it follows that there should be many thousands of demonstrable pieces of evidence of this going back into history.